PhaxMachina/challenge/README.md

 # challenge
 uncover the VM bytecode (devirtualizeMe, I guess) + capture the flag

+# Archival notice

+this is a failure, and i am scrapping the project as a result. you can still do every part of the challenge except devirtualization, since the compiler had generated an optimized path that the original input used. bye

 # Notes

 - The challenge binary is located in this repository, named `challenge.bin`